 All throughout the series we saw Peeta keeping things to himself.
 From helping out Katniss secretly with food, to pretending to be in a relationship in front of thousands of people so that he wouldn’t die – he knows when to keep his mouth closed.
 Which is a pretty useful quality if you work for the CIA and/or are a season behind on Game of Thrones.

 Artsy guys consistently have groupies because they’re totally hot, and totally sensitive, and they aren’t afraid to openly weep when in the presence of Van Gogh’s ‘Starry Night,’ because the world is so, so beautiful, and so are you.
 The way your blue eyes shine put those Georgia stars to shame tonight.
 That’s not a lie.

 9) He’s determined.

 So sober up, Haymitch Abernathy.
 Peeta Mellark don’t mess around.
 He’s in it to win it.
 Even when he knew he wasn’t as skilled with murder skills like the others, Peeta never gave up on the games.
 Which is super useful when your life is on the line, or you need someone to help you build furniture.

 His beautiful speeches.
 His charisma.
 His courage to stand up to President Snow.
 The kid sure knows how to work a room and best of all he uses his powers for good, not evil.

 11) But he still likes strong women.

 He doesn’t mind if you wear the pants.
 He thinks it’s hot actually.
+Just look at his infatuation for Katniss who could have killed him at any time with the snap of her bow.
 So go be an independent woman you hot mama you.

 12) He’s smart.